RikkoMatsumatoOfficial/pyMeowInstaller/README.md

 This is My First C++ Installer for pyMeow...
 So Enjoy to use this!!!

 > [!WARNING]
-> You need Install Python 3.13 or newer!!!
+> You need Install Python 3.13 or newer and check if python is set as Environment System!!!
 Thank you for Reading this Warning!!!

 ## Donations